Four Prayers for Your Financial Crisis

 No money for movies.
 No money for dinners out.
 No money for anything but essentials like food, gas, and toilet paper.
 Not exactly the dream life, is it?

-But it's the life millions of Americans face in the current economic crisis.
+But it's the life millions of Americans face.
 Foreclosures, unemployment, and stock market drops were once topics for news headlines.
 Now those topics fill our dinner conversations and our prayer requests.

 I know what it's like to pray about overwhelming financial challenges.
 In my husband's first years as a pastor, our house payment gobbled half his income.
 I didn't expect riches when I married a minister, but I also didn't anticipate 13-16 percent interest rates on a starter home.
 After our tithe and a sacrificial gift to our church's building program, we lived on 30 percent of my husband's small salary.